16th Annual Celebration of Student Scholarship and Creativity

 Principles and Practices for Neighborly Engagement

-Kat LaDuke ’27, Public and Community Service Studies major
+Kat LaDuke ’27, Public and Community Service major, Communications minor

-Daleth Rodriguez ’27, Public and Community Service Studies major Political Science, Sociology minor
+Daleth Rodriguez ’27, Public and Community Service and Political Science major, Sociology minor

 Chase Quigly ’26, Public and Community Service Studies and Political Science major

-Riley Londraville ’27, Public and Community Service Studies and Creative Writing major
+Riley Londraville ’27, Public and Community Service Studies and Creative Writing major, Political Science minor

 Psychology Projects